SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 # Exercise 1: New App on stack (Developer Extensibility)

+⚠️ Be sure to have run the helper class as described in the **[Getting started section](../ex2/#readme)** that generates the packages and repository objects needed for this hands-on session.

 ## Introduction

 In Exercise 1.1 you will build a custom UI on top of the released API **I_BankTP**.
 This application will allow you to create a bank.